-Grant funds may be used for the following items.
+Grant funds MAY BE USED for the following items.
 This is not an all-inclusive list.

 - Consultants or trainers

 - Consultant/trainer travel

 - Printing materials

 - Non-cash incentives to promote participation at an event.
 (Note: Gift cards are considered cash).

-- Continuing education for staff in best practices in collegiate mental health or suicide prevention.
+- o Continuing education for staff in best practices in collegiate mental health or suicide prevention.

-- Travel expenses related to continuing education
+- Travel expenses related to continuing education (e.g., Depression on College Campuses Conference)

-- Materials for display or programming.
+- o Materials for display or programming.

-Grant funds may not be used for the following expenses:
+Grant funds MAY NOT be used for the following expenses:

-- Scholarships or tuition remission - Direct services (counseling, assessment, prescriptions) - o Food, except as part of a per diem for someone on travel status - General Office Supplies or office equipment - Cash awards
+- Scholarships or tuition remission - Direct services (counseling, assessment, prescriptions) - o Food, except as part of a per diem for someone on travel status - General Office Supplies or office equipment - Cash awards (Please note that gift cards are considered a cash award.)